MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/use-central-console-to-manage-multiple-dpm-servers.md

     -   Same root cause - If multiple alerts have the same root cause or if multiple backups fail for the same data source, only the alert informing you of the failure is generated.

-    -   Ticket generation - If you are using a ticketing system, only one ticket is generated.
+    -   Ticket generation - If you're using a ticketing system, only one ticket is generated.

 -   Scoped console - This is based on the DPM Administrator Console with a few minor differences.